Tobacco-free campus faqs

 Below are some frequently asked questions (FAQs) about SXU being a Tobacco-Free Campus.

-The Tobacco-Free Campus Policy is effective January 1, 2017.
+The Tobacco-Free Campus Policy became effective on January 1, 2017.

 One of Saint Xavier University's core values is a commitment to excellence which impels both individuals and the University itself to consistently strive for outcomes that are exemplary rather than simply satisfactory.
 SXU always looks at evidence-based best practices to support procedures and policies.
 The Tobacco-Free Task Force considered the following: